-In the second image from ‘Tangled’, we see the that both King and Subjects are grouped together in an upright triangle to show an overall prosperity.
+In the second image from ‘Tangled’, we see that both King and Subjects are grouped together in an upright triangle to show overall prosperity.
 On the other hand, circles are used to show the safety of Rapunzel’s world.

 In this concept art of Sheepish by Samuel Michlap, the soft and circular world of the Sheep is surrounded by the sharp triangular shapes of the Wolf Mountain, showing an imminent danger to the Sheep.

 The above images are both concept art for How To Train Your Dargon.
 In the first image, diagonals are used to show the roughness of the Island of Berk.
 The place is shown so dangerous, that only strong Vikings could survive here.

 In the second image, we see the Cove where Hiccup and Toothless meet for the first time and develop their friendship.
 It had to be a softer and friendlier location.
 Therefore, we see the usage of circular shapes and friendly color scheme.